-Care Futurology; cultural and purchasing change in the mainstream West, alongside a growing awareness of wellbeing means change for the care industry
+Care Futurology; cultural and purchasing changes, alongside a growing awareness of wellbeing means the care industry’s future is changing

 We have been looking recently at the relationship between care and the hospitality sectors.